K'Waun Williams: San Francisco 49ers

 On February 21, 2017, the San Francisco 49ers signed Williams to a one-year, $615,000 contract with a signing bonus of $75,000.
-He reunited with San Francisco 49ers' defensive backs coach Jeff Hafley who was his position coach with the Cleveland Browns and at Pitt.
+He reunited with 49ers' defensive backs coach Jeff Hafley, who was his position coach with the Cleveland Browns and at Pitt.

 Throughout training camp, Williams competed against Will Redmond and Keith Reaser for the role as the first-team nickelback.
 Head coach Kyle Shanahan named Williams the first-team nickelback to start the regular season.

 On September 29, 2017, the San Francisco 49ers signed Williams to a three-year, $8.85 million contract extension with $4.25 million guaranteed and a signing bonus of $3 million.
 On October 1, 2017, Williams collected a season-high eight combined tackles during an 18–15 loss at the Arizona Cardinals in Week 4.
 Williams was inactive for two games (Weeks 8–9) after injuring his quadriceps.
-On December 24, 2017, Williams recorded five combined tackles, deflected two passes, and made his first career interception during a 44–33 victory against the Jacksonville Jaguars in Week 16.
+On December 24, 2017, Williams recorded five combined tackles, deflected two passes, and made his first career interception during a 44–33 victory against the Jaguars in Week 16.
 He intercepted a pass by quarterback Blake Bortles and returned it for a 27-yard gain.
 He finished the 2017 season with a career-high 54 combined tackles (42 solo), five pass deflections, two forced fumbles, an interception, and a sack in 14 games and five starts.
 Pro Football Focus gave Williams an overall grade of 80.2, which ranked 44th among all qualifying cornerbacks in 2017.

 On October 10, 2020, Williams was placed on injured reserve with a knee injury.
 He was activated on October 31.
 He was suspended two games by the NFL for violating the league's performance-enhancing drugs policy on November 24, 2020, but the suspension was rescinded the next day after testing issues were discovered.

 On March 26, 2021, Williams re-signed with 49ers.

 Denver Broncos

 On March 23, 2022, Williams signed a two-year contract with the Denver Broncos.
+On November 14, it was announced that Williams would undergo arthroscopic surgery to clean out "loose bodies" scar tissue that had developed from a previous surgery; the fragments had been causing his knee to lock up, and the recovery timetable was set at four weeks.

+On August 31, 2023, Williams was placed on injured reserve, and would go on to miss the entire 2023 season.
+During the following offseason, the Broncos opted not to re-sign him.

+On January 14, 2025, Williams' agent announced his intention to retire from the NFL.